Diesel-Net/plex/README.md

 - [x] Factored-out library (using docker [NFSv4 volume](https://docs.docker.com/storage/volumes/#create-a-service-which-creates-an-nfs-volume))
 - [x] Factored-out Plex Media Server configuration

-## Mass Confusion with Nvidia GPUs on Docker Swarm
+## Confusion with Nvidia GPUs on Docker Swarm
-Nvidia-gpu support of docker swarm is **not clearly documented**.
-I personally feel that the reason for all the confusion is due to the fact that there are essentially 3 ways to
+Nvidia-gpu support of docker swarm is **not clearly documented** and caused me quite the headache.
+I still don't fully understand if `nvidia-docker2` is deprecated or not-recommended or what.
+I personally feel that the reason for all the confusion is due to the fact that there are essentially 3 main ways to start docker containers with automation tooling, i.e. `docker run`, `docker-compose up`, and `docker stack deploy` (swarm mode).
+Most of the documentation seems old and mainly deals with being able to start containers with the first two options, however I was able to get everything functioning in Docker Swarm by installing `nvidia-docker2` and then configuring `/etc/docker/daemon.json` to use the `nvidia` runtime by default for the host, and that's it.
+As long as you use the appropriate environment variables, you should be good to go hopefully :thumbsup:
 - [#1244](https://github.com/docker/swarmkit/issues/1244)
 - [#1268](https://github.com/NVIDIA/nvidia-docker/issues/1268)
 - [#1035](https://github.com/NVIDIA/nvidia-docker/issues/1035)